Table of Contents

 Three things builders should do this month

-- If you put off Cursor adoption because of “edit JSON to add a server,” revisit it.
+- Put off Cursor because of "edit JSON to add a server"?
+Revisit it.
 MCP Apps removes most of that friction.

-- If you are a Zed holdout for performance, the permission UX is now stable enough to recommend without caveats.
+- Held out on Zed for performance reasons?
+The permission UX is now stable enough to recommend without caveats.

-- If you assumed VS Code’s auto-discovery was not reliable, re-test on macOS.
+- Assumed VS Code's auto-discovery was flaky?
+Re-test on macOS.
 The cross-client config import is the single biggest team-rollout win we have seen this quarter.

 Where the protocol still does not help you

-- Server quality is the bottleneck, not client choice.
-A great client paired with a poorly maintained server is still a bad experience.
+Server quality is the bottleneck, not client choice.
+A great client paired with a poorly maintained server is still a bad experience, every time.

 The build-vs-buy reminder

-If you are picking a server-side path to expose, the Pipedream + MCP April 2026 builder notes cover the hosted vs. roll-your-own decision.
-The client choice and server choice are independent.
+Exposing a server-side path?
+The Pipedream + MCP April 2026 builder notes cover the hosted vs. roll-your-own call.
+Client choice and server choice are independent decisions.
 Pick each on its own merits.

 Who should switch this month

-- VS Code teams who have not enabled MCP in Agent mode.
-The auto-discovery and project-level config combo is the easiest team-wide rollout path.
+- VS Code teams that have not enabled MCP in Agent mode.
+Auto-discovery plus project-level config is the easiest team-wide rollout path there is.

-- Zed users who tried the permission flow at v1 and walked away.
-Give it another pass, the UX is materially better.
+- Zed users who tried the permission flow at v1 and walked.
+Give it another pass.
+The UX is materially better.

 Who should stay put

-- Claude Desktop users doing primarily non-coding work.
-There is still no client with a deeper protocol implementation.
+- Claude Desktop users doing mostly non-coding work.
+No client has a deeper protocol implementation yet.

 - ChatGPT Plus users running SaaS-only automation.
-The partner-connector path is fine for that scope.
+The partner-connector path covers that scope fine.

-- Anyone with a working setup that ships value daily.
-The gains from switching are real but rarely large enough to justify mid-quarter churn.
+- Anyone with a setup that ships value daily.
+Switching gains are real, rarely large enough to justify mid-quarter churn.

 Verdict